jasminappleby/Alchem/Solution.md

 - I have downloaded version Angular 18.2.11, and I kept getting errors using HttpClientModule because it was deprecated.
 I made my way through Angular documentation but I got confused as to where it needed to be implemented based on if you were using standalone components or SSR.

 - Whilst I did implement the API calls, the HttpClientModule was not correctly set up in my standalone component, leading to errors in dependency injection.
-The SSR implementation was also adding extra complications to this because I do't think it likes standalone components.
+The SSR implementation was also adding extra complications to this because I don't think it works with standalone components.